open-telemetry/community/community-membership.md

 ### Responsibilities and privileges

-The following apply to the subproject for which one would be an owner.
+The following apply to the subproject for which one would be a maintainer.

 - Make and approve technical design decisions for the subproject.
 - Set technical direction and priorities for the subproject.